 Skip to content

-Application to value a portfolio of multiple asset classes (Supports SG and International markets), fetch market data and enter trades
+Application to value a portfolio of multiple asset classes, automatically compute dividends and fetch market prices from free data sources.
+Exposes a MCP Server and integrates with LLMs.

 License